aviation8816/SpX/README.md

 Go back to the "Bot" section and press "copy token".

-Go to Python IDLE and replace the "INSERT TOKEN HERE" with the seemingly random assortment of characters that you have copied.
+Go to Python IDLE and replace the "INSERT TOKEN IN BETWEEN THE QUOTES" with the seemingly random assortment of characters that you have copied.

 Press F5.